History Scholarships and Awards

 Waterloo Historical Society Local History Award

 The Waterloo Historical Society offers an annual award of $500 for an outstanding research paper relating to the history of Waterloo region.
 The Waterloo Historical Society was established in 1912 to record the history of Waterloo County, and since 1973, the Region of Waterloo.
 Recipients of this award must be enrolled in the third or fourth year of an undergraduate program in History at the University of Waterloo or its Affiliates.
 The research paper should be suitable for publication in the Annual Volume of the Society, although neither submission nor acceptance for publication are conditions of the award.
 The selection is made by the Department of History.
-No application is necessary, and the Award need not be given every year.
+Application deadline is October 1st.

 Awards Administered through the Awards office for History Majors